nikhilmv/join-our-team/answers.md

-1)Which all programming languages are installed on your system.
+## 1. Which all programming languages are installed on your system.

 Php, react js

-2)Write a function that takes a number and returns an array of its digits.
+## 2.Write a function that takes a number and returns an array of its digits.

 <?php
 function convertDigitToArray($number) {